auth0/open-source-template/.github/PULL_REQUEST_TEMPLATE.md

 > - Auth0 Community post
 > - StackOverflow post
 > - Support forum thread
+> - Related pull requests/issues from other repos
 >
-> If there are no references, simple delete this section.
+> If there are no references, simply delete this section.

 ### Testing

 > Describe how this can be tested by reviewers.
 Be specific about anything not tested and reasons why.
 If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
-Also include any manual steps, if applicable.
+>
+> Please include any manual steps for testing end-to-end or functionality not covered by unit/integration tests.
+>
+> Also include details of the environment this PR was developed in (language/platform/browser version).

-- [ ] This change adds test coverage for fixed/new functionality
+- [ ] This change adds test coverage for new/changed/fixed functionality
-- [ ] This change requires manual testing

-**Testing environment:**

-- Language version:
-- Platform version:
-- Browser version (if applicable):

 ### Checklist

-- [ ] I followed the guidelines in the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md) and the CONTRIBUTING.md in this repo (if one exists).
-- [ ] I have added documentation for new/changed functionality in this repo or in auth0.com/docs
+- [ ] I have added documentation for new/changed functionality in this PR or in auth0.com/docs
 - [ ] All active GitHub checks for tests, formatting, and security are passing
 - [ ] The correct base branch is being used, if not `master`